Magnushhoie/weightless_NN_decompression/README.md

 The below proof of concept details a a way to avoid storing the weights, by learning them on-the-go from the compressed data itself.

 The idea comes from this [2019 NNCP paper](https://bellard.org/nncp/nncp.pdf), which holds the currently world record for smallest compressed version of Wikipedia file (~1 GB -> 100 MB).
-Under normal circumstances the compressed file would also have to contain the decoder neural weights, but with this technique this requirement is removed.
 You can read more in this [HackerNews post](https://news.ycombinator.com/item?id=27244810).

 ## Tldr; Notebook proof-of-concept
 This [notebook.ipynb](notebook.ipynb) demonstrates this proof of concept: